pearce-odegard/FGC-character-data-service/README.md

 ## Roadmap

+- Deploy code for scheduled runs in the cloud updating the DB with new video releases
 - Move from Prisma to DrizzleORM
 - Implement functionality for all games on the TNS channel
 - Implement functionality for other games on other channels (namely super smash bros.)
-- Make code more efficient, so as to enable scheduled runs in the cloud updating the DB with new video releases